MikeOmoding/MikeOmoding/README.md

 ### Hi there, I'm Omoding Mike
-## Android and web developer.
+## Android and full stack web developer.
-I am a web and android developer.
-I really enjoy learning languages and frameworks like laravel.
+I am a full stack web developer and android developer.
+I really enjoy learning languages and frameworks like laravel, Vue.js.
 I do android app development and web development.

 ## Skills and experience
 - KOTLIN